 Persons with disabilities may be accompanied by working service animals on the campus of Michigan Technological University.
 Michigan Tech is committed to providing reasonable accommodations to persons with disabilities and fulfilling obligations under State and Federal law.

-Students with a disability who wish to utilize a service animal in the classroom, University housing or University office must register with Student Disability Services 906-487-1494.
+It is recommended that students with a disability who wish to utilize a service animal in the classroom, University housing or University office contact Student Disability Services 906-487-1494.

 To learn more, please download the Service Animal Procedures.

 If you are on campus and would like temporary, short term use of a wheelchair, please contact Institutional Equity at 906-487-3310 for assistance.